Tuesday, July 15, 2008

 So...why isn't this on DVD yet?

 General rule of thumb: if your star isn't Pam Grier or Tamara Dobson, your blaxploitation film with a female heroine isn't on DVD.
-This is a real shame, as films starring Bey, Trina Parks, the late, great Diana Sands (HONEYBABY, HONEYBABY) and stunningly beautiful Jeannie Bell (THE MUTHERS) are among those missing.
+This is a real shame, as films starring Bey, Trina Parks, the late, great Diana Sands (HONEYBABY, HONEYBABY) and Jeannie Bell (THE MUTHERS) are among those missing.
 Guess I have a lot more films to review.

 SUGAR HILL's low budget hurts.
 So does the lack of nudity, generally bloodless violence, and mediocre performances from Bey and lead villain Quarry.

 As noted above, the screenplay could have used another run-through.
 There's an underwritten dynamic between Robinson and Quarry, Bey's relationship with Johnson gets insufficient screen time, and the subsequent murder would have taken about 5 minutes to solve, given the fact that Bey saw the assailants, etc. Lots of suspension of disbelief required to get to the good stuff here.

 There are two terrific performances here from Cully and Colley.
 Colley's in particular is among the best in this subgenre, rivaling William Marshall's BLACULA and Glynn Turman's tour de force in J. D.'s REVENGE.

 Enough twists on the expected to keep things interesting despite the problems with budget and script; SUGAR HILL is unique despite the problems, and certainly better than ABBY or THE HOUSE ON SKULL MOUNTAIN among others.
 Hell, the opening with "Supernatural Voodoo Woman" is itself better than the latter!